Perdo33Messi/RoboTUM_ROS2_Workshop/README.md

 ## ❤️ Acknowledgment

-This workshop is organized and maintained by members of **TUM RoboTUM**.
+This workshop is organized and maintained by members of **RoboTUM**.

 Feel free to submit suggestions or improvements via **Issues** or **Pull Requests**.

 We wish you a steady and soaring journey in the world of robotics development! ✨